camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 [Spin Custom DataFormat configuration]({{< relref "reference/spin/extending-spin.md#custom-dataformats" >}}).
 {{< /note >}}

-For example, to provide support for Java 8 Date/time types in Spin (specified in the JSR-310 specification), the following dependencies, with their appropriate version tags, will need to be added in the Spring Boot Application's
+For example, to provide support for Java 8 Date/time types in Spin, the following dependencies, with their appropriate version tags, will need to be added in the Spring Boot Application's `pom.xml` file:
-`pom.xml` file:

  ```xml